Meet our instructor and learn more about what to expect with online arbitration training.

 Online Dispute Resolution Workshop

-This four hour workshop is available free to those registering for the arbitration certificate
+This course is included free to those registering for an arbitration or mediation certificate.

 Ready to start?